prisma/prisma1/content/04-Reference/02-Database/03-Migrations.md

 }
 ```

-Note that the temporary directive `@rename` is not in the schema file anymore.
+Note that the temporary directive `@rename` has now been removed from the file.

-## Migrating Scalar Fields
+## Migrating scalar fields

-Fields in your GraphQL schema are always part of a GraphQL type and consist of a name and a [scalar GraphQL type](!alias-teizeit5se#scalar-types).
+Fields in your GraphQL schema are always part of a GraphQL type and consist of a name and a [scalar GraphQL type](!alias-eiroozae8u#scalar-types).
-Different modifiers exist to mark a fields as [unique](!alias-teizeit5se#unique) or [list fields](!alias-teizeit5se#list).
+Different modifiers exist to mark a fields as [unique](!alias-eiroozae8u#unique) or [list fields](!alias-eiroozae8u#list).

 Apart from scalar fields, fields can also be used to work with [relations](!alias-goh5uthoc1).

-> Read more about GraphQL [fields in the schema chapter](!alias-ahwoh2fohj)
+> Read more about GraphQL [fields in the schema chapter](!alias-eiroozae8u#fields)

 ### Adding a new scalar field

-You can add new fields to your GraphQL schema by including them in an existing type. **This will modify existing queries, mutations and subscriptions** in your [GraphQL API](!alias-heshoov3ai).
+You can add new fields to your GraphQL schema by including them in an existing type. **This will modify existing queries, mutations and subscriptions** in your [GraphQL API](!alias-abogasd0go).

 Consider this schema file: